jonas-hag/structure_your_app/exercises/overview_exercises.md

 ## Excercise 1
 modularise the app functionality:

+- basically, rewrite the functionality of the below app in a module
-- Write a module that displays a dataset as a DT table.
+- write a module that displays a dataset as a DT table.
 If the summary checkbox is ticked, instead of the raw data show the summary table based on the `summary_column` selection
-- the module should have a dataset input argument
+- the module should have a dataset input argument (hint: think about which of the module `UI`/`server` functions need this argument)
 - write an app that shows the table for the `mtcars`, `diamonds` and `CO2` dataset
 - for this, use the module